 Combine the carrot, chili pepper, onion, celery and cilantro in the bowl of a food processor.
 Add the garlic and pulse until blended.

 Heat the oil in a medium saucepan over medium-high heat.
 Transfer the pureed vegetables to the saucepan and heat through, 3 to 4 minutes.
-Add the ketchup and soy sauce and cook for 10 minutes.
+Add the ketchup and tamari; cook for 10 minutes.
 Reduce the heat to medium-low.
 When the sauce starts to thicken, add the sugar, chili powder, salt and pepper to taste.
 Serve warm or at room temperature.

 Adapted from "Wife of the Chef: The True Story of a Restaurant and Romance" by Courtney Febbroriello (Clarkson Potter, 2003).